microcks/microcks.io/content/documentation/getting-started.md

 Now that you have basic information on how to setup and use Microcks, you can go further with:

+* Pursuing your tour with the [Getting started with Tests](/documentation/getting-started-tests),
 * Understanding how Microcks [compare to alternatives](/documentation/using/alternatives),
 * Creating your definition files using [OpenAPI](/documentation/using/openapi), [AsyncAPI](/documentation/using/asyncapi), [SoapUI](/documentation/using/soapui) or [Postman](/documentation/using/postman),
 * Using [exposed mocks](/documentation/using/mocks) and using variables,